dyzhao1011/CUNY-Blackboard-Web-Redesign/README.md

   <details>
     <summary> January 23rd, 2023 </summary>
+    Created the "Ideas and Thoughts on the Changes" section in the Readme file.
 Completed the "Important Dates" widget folder and made updates to the completed home page.
 These include:

    - Added an arrow to the header of some widgets that users can manually click to condense or expand the widget
    * Addition of a tab in the navigation section, under the profile, called "Go To..."when hovered, displays a drop down menu that contains links of important websites